jordanbean-msft/copilot-usage-advanced-dashboard/deploy/azure-container-apps.md

    azd up
    ```

-1. After the deployment is complete, you can access the application using the URL provided in the output.

 1. **Optional**: If you enabled Entra ID authentication, you will need to update the Entra ID app registration with values from the deployment.

    - **Authentication->Redirect URI**: Update the app registration with the URL of the Grafana dashboard, e.g., `https://<your-container-app-name>.<location>.azurecontainerapps.io/.auth/login/aad/callback`.